Kong/kong-auth-elements/README.md

 #### Build Components Sandbox and preview

-Build the `/sandbox/components` app and preview locally (requires copying the `.env.production.local.example` to `.env.production.local` and configuring the production KAuth URL).
+Build the `/sandbox/components` app and preview locally (requires copying the `.env.local.example` to `.env.local` and configuring the DEV or PROD KAuth URL).

 ```sh
 yarn preview:components